-Outpatient psychiatric services, including prevention, diagnosis and treatment of emotional or mental disorders, are Medicaid benefits at DRG Hospitals.
+Outpatient psychiatric services, including prevention, diagnosis and treatment of emotional or mental disorders, are Medicaid benefits at non-Psychiatric Hospitals..

+3. Emergency Care

 - a.
-Psychiatric outpatient services are not a Medicaid benefit in freestanding psychiatric hospitals. - 3.
-Emergency Care - a.
 Emergency Care Services are a Medicaid benefit, and are exempt from primary care provider referral. - b.
 An appropriate medical screening examination and ancillary services such as laboratory and radiology shall be available to any individual who comes to the emergency treatment facility for examination or treatment of an emergent or apparently emergent medical condition and on whose behalf the examination or treatment is requested.